chbe3890project/3-DPrintingCornealOrganoids/materials.md

 ### In order to reduce contamination risks and protect cells during printing, lab technicians will follow these procedures:
 - Aseptic technique: using  sterile gowns, gloves, and masks while operating or preparing materials for the bioprinter.
 - Separate bioreactors will be used for culturing each cell type
-- New material will be added and sterile filted using Millex-GP Syringe Filter 0.22 µm polyethersulfone units fore adding.
+- New material will be added and sterile filted using Millex-GP Syringe Filter 0.22 µm polyethersulfone units fore adding to extruders
 - Components will be autoclaved (ex. nozzles after use to reduce risk of contamination) before installation
 - The unit will be housed in a standard Biosafety Hood
 - For safety: amber UV-protective goggles should be worn at all times